Team2338/2022_BAB_Skeleton/README.md

 # 2022 Build-A-Bot
 FRC robot code for Build-A-Bot training.
 This training combines the basic concepts of electrical and programming to provide hands-on experience.
+Tharun, Deen, Arnav.

 ## Hardware
 Neo Motor and SparkMax